Pharaoh-hub/My-Altschool_Project/README.md

 #1.
 Provision EC2 Instance

 * Launched a "t2.micro" instance using "Ubuntu 22.04".
-(To configured my EC2 Instance,I Launched the EC2 Instance by Logging into my AWS Management Console, I browsed to the EC2 Dashboard and clicked on the Launch Instance, chose the Amazon Machine Image (AMI), the proceeded to select Ubuntu 22.04 LTS as my preferred version
+(To configured my EC2 Instance,I Launched the EC2 Instance by Logging into my AWS Management Console, I browsed to the EC2 Dashboard and clicked on the Launch Instance, chose the Amazon Machine Image (AMI), then proceeded to select Ubuntu 22.04 LTS as my preferred version
 * I chose an Instance Type: selected t2.micro (eligible for AWS Free Tier).
 * Configured my Instance details, by keeping the default settings unless I need a more specific configurations
 * Added the storage by:Setting storage size to 20gb